NicMcPhee/web-sockets-example/LABTASKS.md

 and when to simply use Angular's filtering tools to change how the data is displayed.

-   - You have to use Angular's filtering at least once.
+   - You have to use Angular's filtering at least once
-   - You have to use the server's filtering at least once.
+   - You have to use the server's filtering at least once
-   - Make note of why you choose to do things the way you did.
+   - :question: Make note of why you choose to do each of those two things the way you did

+:question: Answer question 3 about your filtering

 ## Remember to test!

 Your project should have tests, specifically Karma Angular (client-side) tests, and should have working TravisCI integration.
 You should expand on these tests as appropriate.

 :bangbang: The bigger piece in this lab, however, are the end-to-end (E2E) tests (also known as acceptance tests, or behavioral tests, or functional tests, or integration tests) which you should expand to cover all the key behaviors in your project.

-You should create a `TESTCOVERAGE.md` document where you outline:

-   * The key behaviors you tested via your E2E tests
+:question: Answer question 4 about your E2E tests
-   * _Why_ and _where_ you tested those behaviors
-      * You don't need to go into the _how_ here – that info is in your code.

 ## Questions

-1. :question: Notice anything new in our ``.gitignore``?
-There are actually multiple ``.gitignore`` files in this project.
-Where are they?
-Why might we have more than one, and how do they interact?
-1. :question: Note also that there are now multiple ``build.gradle`` files as well!
-Why is this?
 1. :question: How does the navigation menu (with Home and Users) work in this project?
 Compare `Server.java` and `app.routes.ts`.
 Both do a kind of routing; what does each accomplish and how?
 1. :question: What does the `user-list.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?
+1. You need to use filtering in Angular and filtering on the server each at least one time.
+  1. :question: What is one thing you filtered in Angular and why did that approach make sense for that filter?
+  1. :question: What is one thing you filtered using the server and why did that approach make sense for that filter?
+1. :question: What behaviors did you test via your E2E tests?
+For each behavior:
+  1. :question: Why did you test that particular behavior?
+  1. :question: What is the "describe" for that test?
+(You don't need to tell how the test works since your code will do that)